core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Message Freshness # {#sec-freshness}

-When receiving a request from a client for the first time, the server is not synchronized with the client's Sender Sequence Number, i.e. it is not able to verify if that request is fresh.
+When receiving a request from a client for the first time, the server is not synchronized with the client's Sender Sequence Number, i.e., it is not able to verify if that request is fresh.
 This applies to a server that has just joined the group, with respect to already present clients, and recurs as new clients are added as group members.

 During its operations in the group, the server may also lose synchronization with a client's Sender Sequence Number.
 This can happen, for instance, if the server has rebooted or has deleted its previously synchronized version of the Recipient Context for that client (see {{ssec-loss-mutable-context}}).

-If the application requires message freshness, e.g. according to time- or event-based policies, the server has to (re-)synchronize with a client's Sender Sequence Number before delivering request messages from that client to the application.
+If the application requires message freshness, e.g., according to time- or event-based policies, the server has to (re-)synchronize with a client's Sender Sequence Number before delivering request messages from that client to the application.
 To this end, the server can use the approach in {{sec-synch-challenge-response}} based on the Echo Option for CoAP {{I-D.ietf-core-echo-request-tag}}, as a variant of the approach defined in Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE.

 # Message Reception # {#sec-message-reception}

 Upon receiving a protected message, a recipient endpoint retrieves a Security Context as in {{RFC8613}}.
 An endpoint MUST be able to distinguish between a Security Context to process OSCORE messages as in {{RFC8613}} and a Group OSCORE Security Context to process Group OSCORE messages as defined in this specification.

-To this end, an endpoint can take into account the different structure of the Security Context defined in {{sec-context}}, for example based on the presence of Counter Signature Algorithm in the Common Context.
+To this end, an endpoint can take into account the different structure of the Security Context defined in {{sec-context}}, for example based on the presence of Countersignature Algorithm in the Common Context.
 Alternatively implementations can use an additional parameter in the Security Context, to explicitly signal that it is intended for processing Group OSCORE messages.

 If either of the following two conditions holds, a recipient endpoint MUST discard the incoming protected message: